 Why are B&W scans more expensive?

 B&W Film is not compatible with Digital ICE technology.
 While we try to maintain a clean working environment, dust is inevitable.
 Dust on scans will have to be removed manually as part of post-processing.

 Additionally, each type of B&W Film has to be processed separately due to different development times.

-Can you push or pull Film?
+Can you push Film?